Why Under Achievers Blame the Lack of Hero Bosses

 Real performance is personal.
 Don’t do it for your boss, do it for yourself.

-Think you could take on the challenge of working at Holyrood Partnership, a leading Scottish PR agency?
+Think you could take on the challenge of working at Holyrood PR, a leading Scottish PR agency?
 Visit our jobs section and prove to Scott that you have what it takes.

 As well as providing expert PR services in Scotland and the UK, the former journalist heads a team which offers a host of other professional media services.